For parents & families

 An honest word about screen time

 Articarry is on a screen, and we are not going to pretend that does not matter.
 So it is built to be brief.
-A practice set is a short list of words — a few minutes, then done.
+A book is a short story on a handful of practice words: a few minutes, then done.
 There is no feed, no streak that punishes a missed day, nothing engineered to keep a child scrolling.

 The picture collection gives a reason to come back; it is not a trap that makes leaving feel bad.
 When the words are done, the activity is done.